 - a.
 Transfer applicant holds the required certification/qualifications for the position. - b.
 The affected teacher must have completed not less than fifteen (15) consecutive years in /her current school. - c.
-Not more than ten (10) percent (rounded up to the nearest whole number) of the bargaining unit members at a school will be eligible for a transfer under this section.
-The ten (10) percent shall be determined by the longest number of years of bargaining unit service at their current school.
+Not more than ten percent (10%) (rounded up to the nearest whole number) of the bargaining unit members at a school will be eligible for a transfer under this section.
+The ten percent (10%) shall be determined by the longest number of years of bargaining unit service at their current school.
 In case of a tie, Article Three, Section E, 3, c-d shall be utilized. - d.
-If more than one eligible teacher requests the same vacancy and they are certified for said position, it shall be awarded by bargaining unit seniority.
-Ties shall be broken pursuant to the provisions of Article Three, E, 3.
+If more than one (1) eligible teacher requests the same vacancy and they are certified for said position, it shall be awarded by bargaining unit seniority.
+Ties shall be broken pursuant to the provisions of Article Three, Section E, 3.

 e.
-No school in the District shall be required to accept more than the following number of teachers under the provisions of this section number 5:
+No school in the District shall be required to accept more than the following number of teachers under the provisions of this Section:

+ESE, Elementary =1

-ESE, elementary =1 Middle =2
+Middle =2

-Technical Colleges and High Schools=3
+Technical Colleges and High Schools =3

 - f.
-The Superintendent can reject a transfer under unusual conditions as determined by the Superintendent such as the need for diverse staff, ESOL requirements and those supplements listed in Article 25, D, 5. - g.
-Transfers under this section shall be processed before other voluntary transfers requested under section 3 above, except during the early transfer window. - h.
-All transfers under this section shall stop on the close of work on the day before school starts for students each year.
+The Superintendent can reject a transfer under unusual conditions as determined by the Superintendent such as the need for diverse staff, ESOL requirements and those supplements listed in Article Twenty-Five, Section D, 5. - g.
+Transfers under this Section shall be processed before other voluntary transfers requested under section 3 above, except during the early transfer window. - h.
+All transfers under this Section shall stop on the close of work on the day before school starts for students each year.